TIBCOSoftware/flogo/docs/content/flogo-cli/flogo-cli.md

 	    "ref": "github.com/TIBCOSoftware/flogo-contrib/activity/log"
 	  },
 	  {
-	    "type": "flow-model",
-	    "ref": "github.com/TIBCOSoftware/flogo-contrib/model/simple"
-	  },
-	  {
 	    "type": "trigger",
 	    "ref": "github.com/TIBCOSoftware/flogo-contrib/trigger/rest"
 	  }
 	]

 ### prepare
+Note: This command is deprecated! please use instead

+ 	flogo build [-gen]

 This command is used to prepare the application.
-Preperation consist of code generation for contribution metadata and go imports.
+Preparation consist of code generation for contribution metadata and go imports.

  	flogo prepare